 The Integrated Electronics and Circuits (IEC) group comprises of 12 faculty members.
 The IEC faculty is actually involved in research and development activities in Digital Signal Processing, VLSI Design, Photonics, Mixed-Signal, RF Circuits, Memory Technologies, Spintronics and MEMS, Analog Circuit Design, Artificial Neural Networks, Circuit Testing, Fault-Tolerance, Fail-Safe Design, Microelectronics and Power Devices and regularly publish in reputed international journals and conference proceedings.
 Several books have been authored by the faculty from the group.
 A number of international and national awards and fellowships have been conferred on several members.
 Many IEC faculties are associated with the editorial boards of leading journals and programme committees of reputed conferences.
 The IEC group members contribute actively to the Memorandum of Understanding between IIT Delhi and the Central Electronics Engineering Research Institute, Pilani as well as another with the Defense Research and Development Organization.
 Students have access to the Electronics, IMPACT, VLSI and VDTT laboratories which have several networked PCs, workstations and public domain and commercial software packages for circuit and VLSI design and digital signal processing.
 Several hardware facilities for circuit prototyping, testing and signal processing are also available.
 The IEC group conducts two master’s programs.
 The EEN program is part of the Electrical Engineering Department.
 The VDTT program is a fully sponsored interdisciplinary master’s program.
 Both M. Tech and MS degrees are offered in both of the programs.

 The Computer Technology group offers an M.Tech.
 Programme in Computer Technology, whose objective is to offer students a balanced exposure to hardware and software design principles.
-Faculty members of the group actively pursue research activities in the broad areas of Computer Networking, Parallel and Distributed Processing, CAD for VLSI, Computer Vision, Artificial Intelligence, Pattern Recognition, Graph Theory, Neural Networks and Multimedia Systems.
+Faculty members of the group actively pursue research activities in the broad areas of Computer Networking, Parallel and Distributed Processing, CAD for VLSI, Computer Vision, Artificial Intelligence, Pattern Recognition, Graph Theory, Neural Networks, Multimedia Systems, Natural Language Processing, Social Network Analysis, Deep Learning, and Graph Mining.
 The group has executed sponsored research, consultancy and manpower training projects funded by various governmental agencies, defense organizations and industries.
 Faculty members have served in the programme committees of international and national conferences and the editorial boards of international journals.
 Research and development activities of the group are centered on three laboratories.
 The Computing Laboratory provides a general computational facility around powerful workstations.
 The Multimedia and Distributed Computing Laboratory houses multimedia systems and multimodal I/O devices.
 The Computer Technology Laboratory provides facilities for hardware development and microprocessor based system design.

 The communications group is involved in running two M.Tech programmes in Communications and Optoelectronics & Optical Communication, with typical annual intake of 25 and 17 students, respectively.
 In addition, there are typically 10 PhD students.
 The group consists of faculty members, whose research interests include Communication Systems, Computer Communication, Signal Processing, Coding Theory, Microwave Integrated Circuits, Optical Communications, Quasi-Optical Techniques and Integrated Optics.
 The faculty members of the group are engaged in both fundamental and applied research, leading to important publications and the execution of several sponsored projects.
 The group has well-equipped laboratories in the areas of Communication Engineering, Telematics, Microwave Engineering, Signal and Information Processing, Optical Communication and Photonic Systems.
 The group has undertaken a major thrust area project in Telematics and two mission projects in Photonics.